Micronesia

-Micronesia (/ˌmaɪkrəˈniːziə/, /-ˈniːʒə/) is a subregion of Oceania, consisting of about 2,000 small islands in the North western Pacific Ocean.
+Micronesia (/ˌmaɪkrəˈniːziə/, /-ˈniːʒə/) is a subregion of Oceania, consisting of approximately 2,000 small islands in the Northwestern Pacific Ocean.
 It has a close shared cultural history with three other island regions: Maritime Southeast Asia to the west, Polynesia to the east, and Melanesia to the south—as well as with the wider community of Austronesian peoples.

 The region has a tropical marine climate and is part of the Oceanian realm.
 It includes four main archipelagos—the Caroline Islands, the Gilbert Islands, the Mariana Islands, and the Marshall Islands — as well as numerous islands that are not part of any archipelago.

 Political control of areas within Micronesia varies depending on the island, and is distributed among six sovereign nations.
 Some of the Caroline Islands are part of the Republic of Palau and some are part of the Federated States of Micronesia (often shortened to "FSM" or "Micronesia"—not to be confused with the identical name for the overall region).
 The Gilbert Islands (along with the Phoenix Islands and the Line Islands in Polynesia) comprise the Republic of Kiribati.
 The Mariana Islands are affiliated with the United States; some of them belong to the U.S. Territory of Guam and the rest belong to the U.S. Commonwealth of the Northern Mariana Islands.
 The island of Nauru is its own sovereign nation.
 The Marshall Islands all belong to the Republic of the Marshall Islands.
 The sovereignty of Wake Island is contested: it is claimed both by the United States and by the Republic of the Marshall Islands.
 The United States has actual possession of Wake Island, which is under the immediate administration of the United States Air Force.